 Service How to access Who can get it Care Coordination services No limit.
-See page 31 for more information.
+See "Get help organizing your care" section for more information.
 Care Coordination is help given to make your overall health better.
 YCCO staff will support you with care needs and can assist in finding physical, developmental, dental, behavioral, and social needs where and when you need it.
 Some of this help can be in setting up a medical appointment, picking a primary care provider, or help in understanding your benefits.
 All members Comfort Care & Hospice Services Limit and/or preapproval based on OHP guidelines & type of care.
 Call Customer Service or talk to your provider.
 All members

 Service How to access Who can get it Services to comfort a person who is dying and to help their family.
 Hospice is flexible and can be pain treatment, counseling, and respite care.
 Diagnostic Services Blood Draw, X-Rays, CT Scans need an order from your provider and have no limit.
+MRI's have no limit but need preapproval. $\bigcirc \bigcirc \bigcirc \bigcirc$ Test, exams, or procedures to identify a condition or injury.
+Examples are blood draws, CT scan, MRI.
 A CT scan is a series of x-rays that are put together to make an image of the area scanned.
-All members MRI's have no limit but need preapproval.
 An MRI is a scan using a strong magnetic field and radio waves to make detailed images of the inside of the body.
-Durable Medical Equipment Limit and/or approval based on OHP guidelines & type of service, equipment, or supply.
+All members Durable Medical Equipment Limit and/or approval based on OHP guidelines & type of service, equipment, or supply.
 Preapproval and an order from your provider are needed.
 Durable medical equipment is a kind of equipment that lasts a long time.
 They don't get used up like medical supplies.
 It includes equipment like wheelchairs, walkers, hospital beds, prosthetics and orthotics.
 All members Medical supplies are items like diabetic supplies or incontinence supplies.
-Well-Child Care, Early & Periodic Screening, Diagnosis and Treatment (EPSDT) services Well-child visits for babies, children, and teens as recommended.
-16 Members ages 0-20 years old Routine physicals as recommended.
+Care, screenings and assessments of physical and mental health development for members under 21. -1 Members ages 0-20 years old Example: Well care visits, and Lead toxicity screening.
+This includes coverage for all medically necessary and medically appropriate services for members under 21.Early & Periodic Screening, Diagnosis and Treatment (EPSDT) services Well-child visits for babies, children, and teens as recommended.
+No referral or preapproval for well child care, screenings Routine physicals as recommended. and some assessments.
 Vaccines as recommended by provider and OHP covered vaccines only.
-Help with breast feeding, including breast pumps, have no limit.
-Nutrition services have no limit.
-Social Supports have no limit.
+Deferrele er Help with breast feeding, including breast pumps, have no limit.
+Referrals or preapproval may be